The Devil's Advocate (1997 film): Casting

-Al Pacino had previously been offered the role of the Devil in an attempt to adapt Neiderman's novel, but before final rewrites, he rejected it on three occasions because of the clichéd nature of the character.
+Al Pacino was previously offered the role of the Devil in an attempt to adapt Neiderman's novel, but before final rewrites, he rejected it on three occasions, because of the clichéd nature of the character.
 Pacino suggested Robert Redford and Sean Connery for the role.
 Keanu Reeves chose to star in The Devil's Advocate instead of Speed 2, despite a promised $11 million for the sequel to his 1994 hit Speed.
 According to Reeves's staff, the actor was averse to performing in two consecutive action films after Chain Reaction (1996).
 On The Devil's Advocate, Reeves agreed to a pay cut worth millions of dollars so that the producers could meet Pacino's salary demands.
 To prepare for the role, Pacino watched the 1941 film The Devil and Daniel Webster and observed tips from Walter Huston as Mr. Scratch.
 He also read Dante's Inferno and Paradise Lost.

 Connie Nielsen, a Danish actress, was selected by Hackford for Christabella, who speaks several languages, with Hackford asserting that Nielsen already spoke multiple languages.
 Craig T. Nelson was cast against type in a villainous role.